 You know what to do by now.
 List possible Preconditions your characters might encounter, and choose one you like.

 Once you have chosen your eight elements, the next step is to arrange them into a brief plot summary.
 It doesn't matter what order you put them in, so long as all eight are included.
 In fact, most of the elements can be repeated or included in more than one way.

 For example, here's how we might put together all eight elements for our executive story together into a one-paragraph plot outline...

 “A female executive in her late 30s has been married to her job.
 But she has a wake-up call when her elderly, spinster aunt dies alone and neglected (consequence).
 The executive decides that she needs to have a family before she suffers the same fate (goal).
 So she buys a new wardrobe and signs on with a dating service (prerequisites).
 Her boss offers her a promotion that would involve a lot of travel, but she turns it down, so that she will have time to meet some men (cost).
 She goes on several dates (requirements).
 But each one ends in disaster (forewarnings).
 On top of that, because the agency arranges all her dates for Friday nights, she ends up arriving tired and late for the company's mandatory 6AM Saturday morning meetings (preconditions).
 Along the way, however, she starts to realize how the company's policies are very unfair to people with families or social lives outside work, and she begins to develop compassion for some of her co-workers that leads to improved relationships in the office (dividend).”

 You've probably noticed there's still one thing missing from our plot

 outline: how the story ends.
 We haven't forgotten.
 Go to the next

-*Based on Dramatica theory created by Melanie Anne Phillips and Chris Huntley.
+*The 8 Essential Plot Elements are part of the Dramatica theory of story created by Melanie Anne Phillips and Chris Huntley.